What is the Delaware Teen Science Café?

 Teens take ownership of the program through the Teen Leadership Team, comprised of high school students in grades 9-12.
 The Teen Leadership Team is responsible for hosting the Delaware Teen Science Cafés.
 Teen Leadership Team members will select the Café topics and prepare presenters, advertise and draw other teens to the Cafés, build leadership skills, and assist in the planning and implementation of activities related to the Cafés.

 Applications to join the 2019-2020 Teen Leadership Team are due May 31.
 The program runs through the school year, August through May.
 Hours count towards school community service requirements.
-The application will be posted here in February 2019.

 This year’s Teen Science Cafe Leadership Team: From left to right: Genevieve Oberholzer (Padua Academy), Vidushi Sharma (Charter School of Wilmington), Aayushi Sharma (Charter School of Wilmington), Kamrin Simms (Mount Pleasant High School), and Kristian Tolbert (Unionville High School).